For their entire existence, they have been besmirching, impugning, and otherwise relegating the Republican Party to insignificant minority status.

 They're not helping themselves.

-That they really aren't that opposed to the Obama or Democrat agenda.
+They are confirming what everybody supporting Trump, supporting Cruz, believes, that they really aren't Republicans, that they really aren't that opposed to the Obama or Democrat agenda.

-How in the world, knowing everything we know, do you, as a an elected Republican, vote for Hillary Clinton?
+How in the world, knowing everything we know, do you, as an elected Republican, vote for Hillary Clinton?

 And when you do, and when you telegraph it and you're honest that you did it, what does it say about you and the people in your party who agree with you?